devaru-ai/disaggregated-inference-platform/README.md

 - At 8192, throughput collapses to ~100 tok/s from the first sweep, indicating immediate KV capacity exhaustion and loss of batching efficiency.

 **TPOT (top right):**
-- The 4096 curve spikes to ~230ms by concurrency 64 and then stabilizes, marking a clear transition into a memory-bound regime.
+- The 4096 curve spikes to ~230ms by concurrency 64 and then stabilizes, marking a clear transition into a memory-bound state.
 - The 512 curve remains below 60ms throughout.
 - At 8192, latency stabilizes immediately at ~120ms, indicating execution is dominated by memory stalls rather than compute.